worachat-dev/QRcode-Generation-Google-Sheets-HTML-CSS-FED/README.md

 ---

-# QRcode Generation in Google Sheets with HTML and CSS Export
+# QR code Generation in Google Sheets with HTML and CSS Export

 ## Overview